What is umami and what does it have to do with whiskey?

 What does umami taste like?

-How does umami apply to whisk(e)y?
+How does it apply to whiskey?

-What are the benefits of learning to pick out umami in whiskey?
+And what are the benefits of learning to pick out umami in whiskey?

 — Zac Smith